 After a few weeks do you know where my kids were doing their school?
 Lying on the floor, hanging off a couch, outside in the sunshine, and in the kitchen when I was there.

 Learning best takes place where they are comfortable.
 I hadn’t yet read the studies about homeschooled kids and how the traditional learning environment can stifle their love for learning.

 Make learning real life, make it enjoyable and relax!
 You can have a great year!

-Finally, this is so important!
-Trust God above all else.
+Finally, and this is so important!
+Trust God above all else!
 Remember, He promises to complete the good work he began in you and in your children!